Russian Armed Forces: Military education

-The Russian military education system, inherited from the Soviet Union, trains officer-specialists in narrowly defined military occupational specialties.
+The Russian military education system, inherited from the Soviet Union, trains officer-specialists in narrowly defined military occupational specialties at military schools.
 In this it differs greatly from the American military education system in which newly qualified second lieutenants receive particular specialties in the framework of their "career branch" only after graduation from a military academy or the ROTC.

-Students of Russian civilian institutions of higher education wishing to join the reserve officer training program cannot choose a military occupational specialty, because each civilian specialty taught by civilian university is attached to a particular military occupational specialty taught by the military training center of the same university by the rector's order.
-It also differs from the American military education system in which students can choose between available types of ROTC.
+The upper age limit for a military officer commissioning school is 22, for an active-duty officer programme at a training centre it is 24, and for a reserve officer training programme it is 30.
+After at least seven years of service on active-duty, an officer at the rank of major or captain 3rd rank can attend a military academy.
+After graduating and serving at least another five years, an officer at the rank of colonel or captain 1st rank can attend the Russian General Staff Academy.

 The Russian military education system includes: